bohendo/my-clippings/highlights/12-rules-for-life.md

  - loc 1541 - There is little difference between standing up and speaking for yourself, when you are being bullied or otherwise tormented and enslaved, and standing up and speaking for someone else.
 As Jung points out, this means embracing and loving the sinner who is yourself, as much as forgiving and aiding someone else who is stumbling and imperfect.

+ - loc 1541 - there is little difference between standing up and speaking for yourself, when you are being bullied or otherwise tormented and enslaved, and standing up and speaking for someone else.
+As Jung points out, this means embracing and loving the sinner who is yourself, as much as forgiving and aiding someone else who is stumbling and imperfect.

  - loc 1596 - You must discipline yourself carefully.
 You must keep the promises you make to yourself, and reward yourself, so that you can trust and motivate yourself.
 You need to determine how to act toward yourself so that you are most likely to become and to stay a good person.
 It would be good to make the world a better place.
 Heaven, after all, will not arrive of its own accord.
 We will have to work to bring it about, and strengthen ourselves, so that we can withstand the deadly angels and flaming sword of judgment that God used to bar its entrance.

  - loc 1602 - As the great nineteenth-century German philosopher Friedrich Nietzsche so brilliantly noted, “He whose life has a why can bear almost any how.”
 You could help direct the world, on its careening trajectory, a bit more toward Heaven and a bit more away from Hell.
 Once having understood Hell, researched it, so to speak—particularly your own individual Hell—you could decide against going there or creating that.
 You could aim elsewhere.
 You could, in fact, devote your life to this.
 That would give you a Meaning, with a capital M. That would justify your miserable existence.
 That would atone for your sinful nature, and replace your shame and self-consciousness with the natural pride and forthright confidence of someone who has learned once again to walk with God in the Garden.
 You could begin by treating yourself as if you were someone you were responsible for helping.

+ - loc 1602 - As the great nineteenth-century German philosopher Friedrich Nietzsche so brilliantly noted, “He whose life has a why can bear almost any how.”61 You could help direct the world, on its careening trajectory, a bit more toward Heaven and a bit more away from Hell.
+Once having understood Hell, researched it, so to speak—particularly your own individual Hell—you could decide against going there or creating that.
+You could aim elsewhere.
+You could, in fact, devote your life to this.
+That would give you a Meaning, with a capital M. That would justify your miserable existence.
+That would atone for your sinful nature, and replace your shame and self-consciousness with the natural pride and forthright confidence of someone who has learned once again to walk with God in the Garden.
+You could begin by treating yourself as if you were someone you were responsible for helping.

  - loc 1831 - Maybe you are saving someone because you’re a strong, generous, well-put-together person who wants to do the right thing.
 But it’s also possible—and, perhaps, more likely—that you just want to draw attention to your inexhaustible reserves of compassion and good-will.
 Or maybe you’re saving someone because you want to convince yourself that the strength of your character is more than just a side effect of your luck and birthplace.
+Or maybe it’s because it’s easier to look virtuous when standing alongside someone utterly irresponsible.
+Assume first that you are doing the easiest thing, and not the most difficult.

+ - loc 1833 - maybe you’re saving someone because you want to convince yourself that the strength of your character is more than just a side effect of your luck and birthplace.
 Or maybe it’s because it’s easier to look virtuous when standing alongside someone utterly irresponsible.
 Assume first that you are doing the easiest thing, and not the most difficult.

  - loc 1899 - every good example is a fateful challenge, and every hero, a judge.
 Michelangelo’s great perfect marble David cries out to its observer: “You could be more than you are.”
 When you dare aspire upward, you reveal the inadequacy of the present and the promise of the future.
 Then you disturb others, in the depths of their souls, where they understand that their cynicism and immobility are unjustifiable.
 You play Abel to their Cain.
 You remind them that they ceased caring not because of life’s horrors, which are undeniable, but because they do not want to lift the world up on to their shoulders, where it belongs.